giancosta86/solvenius/README.md

   *Solvenius* is a contraction of *solving genius* - focusing on the deductive nature of the game and the fact that everyone can master its mechanics by applying inferential reasoning! ^\_\_^

-* **What about the top score ladder?**

-  Solvenius is now open source and cannot store secret credentials to cloud services - therefore, for simplicity, the online top score ladder has been replaced by your current top score on the browser - which is backed by HTML 5 storage.

 ## Music credits

   * "Winner Winner!"
 Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 3.0 License http://creativecommons.org/licenses/by/3.0/